benjaortizq/benjaortizq/README.md

 - Computer Architecture
 - Data Structures
 ## I'm interested in :
-- Learning new concepts and aplying them to solve problems
+- Learning new concepts and aplying them
-- Challenging my knowledge in stuff I think I know
+- Challenging my knowledge and pushing beyond what I think I know.
-- Learning new languages (chineese / japaneese/ portuguese)
+- Learning new languages (chineese / japanese/ portuguese)
--
+> いざ、倒れ逝くその時まで
-> “El código es arte... pero con punteros inflinge terror XD.”
+>> *Onward, until the moment I fall.*
 <!--
 **benjaortizq/benjaortizq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.